Connexin and Cisco deliver the UK’s first purpose-built Smart City Operating System for Hull City Council.

-Described as the “Operating System of a Smart City” Hull City Council will use Connexin’s CityOS platform to integrate, view, manage and respond to information from a range of council services, sensors and systems, using a single intelligent dashboard.
+Hull City Council will use Connexin’s CityOS platform to integrate, view, manage, and respond to information from a range of council services, sensors, and systems, using a single intelligent dashboard.

-Information from current and future data producing deployments, such as smart lighting, parking, traffic, waste management and Wi-Fi deployments, are to be integrated into the “single pane of glass” software platform.
+Information from current and future data producing deployments — such as smart lighting, parking, traffic, waste management, and Wi-Fi deployments — is to be integrated into the “single pane of glass” software platform.

-Furqan Alamgir, Founder and CEO of Connexin said:
+Furqan Alamgir, Co-Founder and CEO of Connexin said:

 One of the services which is to be integrated into the Smart City Platform is a recent deployment of waste management sensors.

 The new software also opens the door for several exciting innovation projects and developments.
-Much of the information brought together will become available, on an open platform, for the public to use to drive new ideas and solutions to directly benefit the local economy.
+Much of the information will be made available on an open platform to drive new ideas and solutions to directly benefit the local economy.